algomonk016/typescript-tutorial/6_ts_express/readme.txt

 auth type website

+commit #10
   issues of using typescript with packages and modules:
   middleware:
     1. take request and response, and do required action, add or remove properties and has ref to next middleware